rmcomplexity/intro-to-python-logging/README.md

 An intro to Python logging
 ===========================

-This repository serves as a sample code to the article
+This repository serves as a sample code to the [Introductino to python logging]() article.

 How to run
 ===========